dyahalomi/dyahalomi.github.io/_pages/research.md

 However, RV observations can only provide minimum mass estimates, due to the mass-inclination degeneracy.
 Astrometric observations of these same stars, with sufficient precision, could break this degeneracy.
 Gaia will soon release ~100-200 astrometric observations of the THE stars with a 10 year baseline and ~34.2 μas 1σ along-scan measurement error.
 The Nancy Grace Roman Space Telescope will be capable of precision astrometry using its wide field imager (target ~5-20 μas 1σ measurement error for bright stars) and could extend the astrometric observational baseline to ~25 years.
 We simulate and model an observing program that combines data from these three telescopes.

 We found that (1) THE RVs and Gaia astrometry can detect Earth-like and CGG-like exoplanets around bright Sun-like stars at 10 parsecs and that (2) adding Roman astrometry improves the detection precision for CGG masses and periods by a factor up to ~10 and ~4, respectively.
-Such a survey could provide insight into the prevalence of Solar System analogs, exoplanet architectures reminiscent of the mass and orbital separation hierarchy of our Solar System, for the nearest Sun-like stars.
+Such a survey could provide insight into the prevalence of Solar System analogs, exoplanet architectures reminiscent of the mass and orbital separation hierarchy of our Solar System, for the nearest Sun-like stars. <br>